The Triple Pinch

 “That’s right.
 Now you go.”

-She put her chin on her hand and thought it over.
-Then: “I’m thankful I got a place to sleep that’s out of that shitty wind.
-And I’m thankful I finally have some friends who know who I am, and who don’t get mad when I am who I am.
-But mostly I’m thankful for this crab pumpkin pie with crab whip cream.”
+She rested her chin on her hand and thought it over.
+Then: “I’m thankful I got a place to sleep tonight that’s out of that wind.
+And friends who know me, and don’t get mad when I am who I am.
+But mostly for this crab pumpkin pie with crab whip cream.”

-That pie did look pretty good so I tried to catch Sal’s eye and place an order.
+That pie did look pretty good so I tried to catch Sal’s eye to place an order.
 When I turned back, Voletta had already vanished.
 I wasn’t mad.

 I like the tone of this newsletter, feels funny and real, with lots of worldbuilding details thrown in naturally.
 For this chapter in particular I liked the Thanksgiving special feel, and the inherent hilarity of Voletta asking if her conversation was going to appear in this newsletter.
 The meta potential of the newsletter being acknowledged in story seems like it could be fun.